Political Fast Facts

 California Budget Process

-The State Constitution requires the Governor to submit a budget proposal in the form of a Budget BIll to each house of the legislature no later than January 10 of each year.
-Although the State Constitution requires that the Budget Bill must be passed by the Legislature no later than midnight, June 15 each year, that deadline is rarely met.
+The State Constitution requires the Governor to propose a budget in the form of a Budget BIll to each house of the legislature for their approval.

-The non-partisan Legislative Analyst’s Office (LAO) prepares the “Analysis of the Budget Bill” and publishes it at the end of February.
-At that same time, the LAO provides an overview of the state’s fiscal picture and identifies major policy issues confronting the Legislature as it works with the budget committees throughout the budget process.
+The non-partisan Legislative Analyst’s Office (LAO) prepares the “Analysis of the Budget Bill” and publishes it at https://lao.ca.gov/Budget, including an overview of the state’s fiscal picture and it identifies major policy issues confronting the Legislature.

-In May, the Governor submits a revision to the original proposed budget, known as “May Review”, taking into account any revised general fund revenues.
+The Governor then submits a revision to the original proposed budget, known as “May Review”, taking into account any changes in General Fund revenues during the previous 6 months.

 For more detail see the Explanation of State Budget Process provided by LWV of California.